 Until now our analysis of the atavism hypothesis has been from the point of view of the association between the age of genes and their expression levels.
 Another dimension of the atavism hypothesis can be addressed by also taking into account the biological functions of the genes.

-3.1 Differentially expressed gene functions in the phylostrata
+3.1 Differentially expressed gene functions in each phylostratum

 The collapsed set of gene annotations was used to determine the functional groups that were up- and downregulated in each phylostratum for the four tumour types (Figure 13).
 There was large consistency of the up- and downregulated functions between cancer types in unicellular and early metazoan phylostrata.
 In the case of mammalian phylostrata, there was overall consistency in the nearly non-existent differentially expressed functions, which agrees with the lack of gene expression differences between normal and tumours previously found.